fanzheng10/HiDeF/README.md

 ## Introduction

 HiDeF is an analysis framework to robustly resolve the hierarchical structures of networks based on multiscale community detection and the concepts of persistent homology.

-It is a collaboration between teams at UC San Diego and the University of Pittsburgh.
-It is associated with the following manuscript:
+HiDeF is described in the following manuscript:
 Fan Zheng, She Zhang, Christopher Churas, Dexter Pratt, Ivet Bahar, Trey Ideker.
 Submitted (2020) [Preprint](https://doi.org/10.1101/2020.06.16.151555)

 ## Dependencies